 Well, a very obvious answer is that since this does not involve any FDA-regulated pharmaceutical or surgical device, there is very little incentive for our standard medical model to adopt it.
 And as such, private insurance companies do not cover this service (though the office visit itself will be covered as usual and some types of injection procedures may be covered), even if it may be the most effective and lowest cost choice.

-Unfortunately, a life-time of pain killers or surgery may be offered and covered, but this in-office procedure which may literally regenerate the degenerated tissue thus reversing the condition in its entirety is not covered by insurance.
+Unfortunately, a life-time of pain killers or surgery may be offered and covered, but this in-office procedure which may literally regenerate the degenerated tissue thus helping to reverse the condition in its entirety is not covered by insurance.
 I don't make the rules on this, believe me.

 So although these Regenerative Injection Therapies exist outside of our insurance-coverage model, they're anything but obscure.
-Platelet Therapy and related injection procedures are extremely popular in elite athletes, even being used by our local Timber's football players.
-What Platelet Therapy offers is a non-surgical therapy to restore function and reduce pain- quickly and effectively.
+Prolotherapy has been researched since the 1950s, where it was originally developed in hospitals to help patients recovering from auto accidents, work accidents and surgery.
+PRP is extremely popular among elite athletes, even being used by our local Timber's football players.
+Why?
+Because these injection therapies offer a non-surgical therapy to restore function and reduce pain- quickly and effectively.
 And that is exactly what gets elite athletes back into the game and for the rest of us, gets us free from pain so we can get on with our life.

 A delving little bit more into the science can be found here.